-In young children, a diagnosis leads to assistance which can dramatically improve the developmental outcomes for that child.
 It is important to remember that a diagnosis will not change who your child is.
 A diagnosis can be useful, however, to help inform families, professionals, child care workers, teachers and other people involved in the child’s care or learning about what strategies, interventions, or supports have been shown to be effective with other children with similar difficulties.

 It is important to note that a diagnosis can inform developmental, educational and social outcomes at any age, no matter when the individual is diagnosed.

 Assessment and Diagnosis and Adults

 You may have read or seen something about Autism or Asperger’s Syndrome and said “That’s me!”, or you may be the parent, partner or friend of an adult whom you think may be on the autism spectrum.
 You are not alone.
 Because of our improved knowledge and understanding of these conditions, a number of adults are now being diagnosed.